-Did we see the invisible people that ghost our lives, The homeless family, office cleaner, migrant worker, striker in hard hat and overalls?
-Did we value the children of Flint, of Guatemala, of Gaza City, as our own?
+Did we see the people who we have so recently learned are essential to our lives?
+The homeless office cleaner, the migrant farm worker who harvests our produce, the hospital cleaners and aides who help us get well, the grocery workers who risk their lives so we have toilet paper and chocolate, the bus drivers who get those essential workers to work?
+Did we notice that they are mostly black people and people of color, who got infected and died at dramatically higher rates than white people?

+Did we value the children of those workers who endangered their health to help us stay healthy?

+Did we temper our own complaints about inconvenience by thinking of the many people, a majority of them poor and black or people of color, who lost their jobs, got no unemployment benefits, and had to depend on the kindness of strangers for food?

 Did we search for the sounds of children separated from their families at the southern border, the traumatized, the powerless, the hopeless?

 Did we act with personal or collective bravery in the risky quest for social justice?
 Did we embrace our passionately held differences with respect and openness to each other's pain and beliefs?

-On this day, we squirm, prod, and pick at our wounds, weak links, moments of shame, On this day, together, we inch forward, zigzagging, hoping, mending, Searching for an honest face and an honest friend in this private public reflection.
+On this day, we squirm, prod, and pick at our wounds, weak links, moments of shame.
+On this day, together, we inch forward, zigzagging, hoping, mending, Searching for an honest face and an honest friend in this private public reflection.